Clinton: Obama should honour healthcare commitment

-"We've got to work hard to make sure that they know we hear them, and we are going to do everything we can to deal with folks who find themselves in a tough position as a consequence of this."'Americans were misled'
+"We've got to work hard to make sure that they know we hear them, and we are going to do everything we can to deal with folks who find themselves in a tough position as a consequence of this."

 On Tuesday, White House spokesman Jay Carney said the president was exploring possible administrative action.